+To subscribe to someone’s tweets you must ‘follow’ them.
 You can follow whoever you like and complete strangers will probably follow you if they like what you say, or you share a common interest.
 At first it can be very quiet!
-You'll need to search out people you find interesting, do that by clicking ‘Find People' in the top right hand corner of your profile page.
+You'll need to search out people you find interesting, do that by looking at the suggestions in the ‘Who to follow' box on the left hand side of your home page.

 You can follow celebs here- it's legal and it's not stalking.
 Just be aware of asking them the obvious questions, or you may end up on another one of these pages.

 You might want to just follow those in the public eye, that's fine of course, but it's much more fun to follow a cross section of different people.
-Pretty much everyone likes a follow, so if you see someone tweet something fun/interesting, follow them, they might do it again, talk to them, they might follow you.
+Pretty much everyone likes a follow, so if you see someone tweet something fun/interesting, follow them, they might do it again.
+Talk to them and they might follow you.